 Limited opening hours due to Covid-19

-The airport gate opens 1 hour before the first departure and closes 45 minutes after the last arrival.
+The airport gate have open during this time.
 When the gate to the airport is closed, the parking areas are not accessible.